gnilk/testrunner/README.md

 ### Test Execution
 The runner executes tests in the following order:
 1. test_main, always executed
-2. global functions (i.e. test_toplevel, just one underscore in name), can be switched off (-g)
-3. library functions
+2. library functions
    - library main (test_module)
    - any other library function (test_module_XYZ)
    - library exit (test_module_exit)
-4. test_exit, always executed last
+3test_exit, always executed last

 The order of library functions can be controlled via the `-m` switch.
 Default is to test all modules (`-m -`) but it is possible to change the order like: `-m shared,-` this will first test the library `shared` before proceeding with all other modules.